-At 31 December 2023, the Group had total eligible own funds to meet the solvency capital requirement of £1,540 million (2022: £1,451 million).
-The increase in own funds is a result of a number of favourable developments including a reduction to the risk margin as a result of changes to the UK Solvency II rules.
+At 31 December 2024, the Group had total eligible own funds to meet the solvency capital requirement of £1,566 million (2023: £1,540 million).
+The eligible own funds have increased in 2024, driven by positive net client cash flow and positive market growth, partly offset by the impact of Ongoing Advice Review and costs relating to acquisitions, business transformation and financing.

-The total eligible own funds included £1,336 million of unrestricted Tier 1 capital resources and £204 million Tier 2 capital, which consisted entirely of Quilter plc subordinated liabilities.
-The Group SCR, which is calculated based on the Solvency II Standard Formula, was £568 million (2022: £631 million).
-The overall Group surplus position was £972 million (2022: £820 million) with a solvency coverage ratio of 271% (2022: 230%).
+The total eligible own funds included £1,366 million of unrestricted Tier 1 capital resources and £200 million Tier 2 capital, which consisted entirely of Quilter plc subordinated liabilities.
+The Group SCR, which is calculated based on the Standard Formula, was £715 million (2023: £568 million).
+The overall Group surplus position was £851 million (2023: £972 million) with a solvency coverage ratio of 219% (2023: 271%).

-At 31 December 2023, the Group's minimum consolidated group solvency capital requirement was £137 million (2022: £149 million).
-The total eligible own funds to meet the Group's minimum consolidated group solvency capital requirement was £857 million, which consisted of £830 million of unrestricted Tier 1 capital and £27 million of Tier 2 capital, after excluding the own funds from other financial sector and after allowing for the Tier 2 eligibility restriction.
+At 31 December 2024, the Group's minimum consolidated group solvency capital requirement was £202 million (2023: £137 million).
+The total eligible own funds to meet the Group's minimum consolidated group solvency capital requirement was £865 million, which consisted of £825 million of unrestricted Tier 1 capital and £40 million of Tier 2 capital, after excluding the own funds from other financial sector and after allowing for the Tier 2 eligibility restriction.

-Throughout 2023, the Group has complied with the regulatory capital requirements that apply at a consolidated level and Quilter's insurance undertakings and investment firms have complied with the regulatory capital requirements that apply at entity-level.
+Throughout 2024, the Group has complied with the regulatory capital requirements that apply at a consolidated level and Quilter's insurance undertakings and investment firms have complied with the regulatory capital requirements that apply at entity level.